anupdhml/nlpserver/README.md

     sudo a2ensite nlpserver

 Restart apache and you should be good to go.
-Note that the configuration of servername, port and logfilename is now dependent on the apache config files, and not on *config.py*.
+Note that the configuration of servername and port is now dependent on the apache config files, and not on *config.py*.
+(Debug) messages will also get logged to the apache log files, in addition to the *nlpserver.log* file in the application dir.

 In case of problems with mod-wsgi: <http://flask.pocoo.org/docs/deploying/mod_wsgi/>.
 It might also help to set the log level to *info* in the apache configuration file.